 Yes, call me conservative if you like, but I don’t believe in entities that operate using debt.
 I recorded my best profit in stocks during my investment in companies with zero debt.
 Although I admit that these companies are somehow boring to most investors because of uninspiring movement in the daily chart.

 Companies with zero debt are usually conservative by nature.
 However, sometimes I wonder the reasons they list their businesses in the stock market if they are so afraid of taking on debt.
 We can use a few metrics to measure the debt level of a company such as debt to equity ratio and total debt to EBITDA (Earnings before interest, tax, depreciation, and amortization).

 Some companies with zero debt are Chipotle Mexican Grill, INC; F5 Networks, INC; and Garmin Ltd. In times of economic and market turbulence, these companies will usually come out stronger because of their financial resilience.
 Not very exciting but you won’t miss your sleep by investing in these guys.

 If the major shareholder of a stock is currently doing a good job in getting new projects and making them fly, you want them to be the commanding shareholder.
 You don’t want to see somebody less inept in business came and rock the boat of these great companies.

 Look at companies with good dividends, low debt and yes, a major shareholder who hold at least 40 % of the share equity.
-Here are the fucking logic.
+Here is the fucking logic.
 You want this awesome guy to call the shots.
-Some people may argue about the lack of check and balance but to me , this reason is irrelevant.
-We want a go getter who is not held down by any dumb committee.
+Some people may argue about the lack of check and balance but to me, this reason is irrelevant.
+We want a go-getter who is not held down by any dumb committee.